Objective of the funding opportunities

 - Communication forms below, fill them out, and upload them to our digital application form.
 All amounts in the budget must be in Danish Kroner!

 - You need to attach a Letter of Commitment from each partner of the project.
 The file must be in PDF, and should be attached directly in the application in the right chapter, when applying through the portal.
-It should include a statement of commitment as well as which tasks the partner is responsible for in project (for each partner organization, fill in the form below, get it signed and upload them to our digital form).
+It should include a statement of commitment as well as which tasks the partner is responsible for in project.